 Clearly, that is environmentally unsustainable.

 It must also be acknowledged that the figures above do not include the significantly associated and many varied add-on costs.

 These costs include the energy and materials used in the packaging, transportation, marketing, storing, and selling of the toilet rolls themselves.

-In addition to this, we also have cleanup costs associated with dealing with the waste.
+In addition to this, we also have cleanup costs associated with dealing with waste.

 Unfortunately, these cleanup costs are also hidden or, at best, unaccounted for.

-We know this as toilet paper clogs toilets, pipes, and sewage systems, which in turn puts a significant load onto any treatment works.
+We know there are hidden costs as toilet paper clogs toilets, pipes, and sewage systems, which in turn puts a significant load onto any treatment works.

-Therefore, the destruction of virgin forests for tissue products results in millions of metric tons of carbon dioxide emissions that remain unaccounted for every year.
+Therefore, when you add together the varied add-on and hidden costs, the destruction of virgin forests for tissue products results in millions of metric tons of carbon dioxide emissions that remain unaccounted for each year.

 And yet, All of this can be largely avoided or significantly reduced.

 If you would like to know more about the environmental damage of toilet paper please read: The Dirty Truth About Toilet Paper And Its Environmental Damage